 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-Sweetened lightly, this complex carb treat is Paleo, Vegan, Plant-based, GAPS and AIP friendly.
+Sweetened lightly, Winter Squash “Fruit” Leather are Paleo, Vegan, Plant-based, GAPS and AIP friendly.
 And since everyone loves pumpkin, it’s a healthy and popular snack or lunch food.

 Those of us on whole food diets always appreciate a grab-and-go snack that’s super healthy, yields energy and isn’t necessarily fruit-based.
 This vegetable leather is just the snack.
 Winter squash fruit leathers are perfect for little ones, lunches and even for grown-ups.
 They’re a novelty, yet they’re familiar and delicious.